Higher Accuracy and Lower Cost Tracking with Bluetooth, Cellular, and WiFi.

 Traditional solutions that rely on Bluetooth or Zigbee proximity have several problems.
 These systems rely on simple beacon tags that transmit their identification every second or so.
 Readers are then installed throughout a facility to receive this “raw” identification data.

 The raw signal data is centrally processed, and location information is calculated.
 The AirFinder does have a legacy mode that operates with this method:

-- Simple, off-the-shelf Bluetooth Low Energy (BLE) Tags work with this system.
+- Simple, off-the-shelf Bluetooth Low Energy (LE) Tags work with this system.

-- Existing BLE devices can also be tracked with this method.
+- Existing Bluetooth LE devices can also be tracked with this method.

 - Tag battery life is quite good.

 - Lots of raw data is needed to get accurate location, this can drive up cellular bills for devices connected via a cellular link.